 New York City has a world-class cultural landscape and the Lincoln Center is at the forefront.
 It's five minutes' walk from the hotel and on any given day you can catch awe-inspiring opera, ballet and musical performances.
 The Metropolitan Opera, with its opulent red carpets and starburst chandeliers, is an unforgettable experience, as is an outing to the New York City Ballet or the New York Philharmonic - after dark, take a moment to enjoy the illuminated fountain.
 Step into the era of the dinosaurs at the American Museum of Natural History, an Upper West Side landmark founded in 1869.
 During winter and spring, there is a vivarium with more than 500 live butterflies in tropical temperatures.
 For art buffs, the Museum of Modern Art (MoMA) is also near the hotel - leave time to unwind in the sculpture garden.
 Further afield, head to the Upper East Side for the Metropolitan Museum of Art (the Egyptian Temple of Dendur is a highlight) and Frank Lloyd Wright's Guggenheim.
-The city's newest gallery is The Whitney Museum of American Art in the Meatpacking District - combine a visit with a walk along the High Line.
+Head to The Whitney Museum of American Art in the Meatpacking District then walk along the famous High Line after your visit.

 A Frank Lloyd Wright-designed icon of Manhattan architecture, the Guggenheim reliably delivers must-see shows that draw more than a million visitors a year.
 Most exhibitions are best seen by descending the atrium's gently sloping tiers from the top to bottom.